Paris Metro Line 10: Depots

-Trains on line 10 are stores at the Auteuil Workshops, which are connected to the tracks of the former terminus Porte d'Auteuil and completely underground.
+Trains on line 10 are stored at the Auteuil Workshops, which are connected to the tracks of the former terminus Porte d'Auteuil and completely underground.
 Other than tunnels, an escalator located on the sidewalk of the avenue du Géneral-Sarrail provides pedestrian access.
 The depots are connected to line 9 as well; however, line 9 has not used these depots since the opening of those at Boulogne connected to Pont de Sèvres.

 Heavy (batteries, tune-ups, and repainting) maintenance of the trains of line 10, as with all other trains on the rail network, takes place at the depot at Choisy.
 Opened in 1931, it is situated in the 13th arrondissement of Paris, close to the Boulevard Périphérique and accessible via a junction on line 7 at Porte d'Ivry station.
 It is composed of two distinct sections: a maintenance workshop for the trains of line 7 (AMT), and a workshop for changing the composition of the trains on the network.
 The depot occupies a total of 34350 m2 and employed 330 agents in 2007.